sequentech/election-orchestra/bench/README.md

 These scripts provide a way to run benchmarks on election orchestra to get basic timing and memory statistics.
-The data is obtained through calls to gnu time inserted into verificatum scripts.
+The data is obtained through calls to gnu time inserted into vfork scripts.
 These scripts use eotest, so that should be working.

 Installation